gmedina-mx/cs8631-datamngmt-ncl-final-assignment/README.md

 In case project is not building:
 -    Make sure ProjectTemplate and the following libraries: bookdown, reshape2, plyr, tidyverse, stringr, lubridate, snakecase.
 -    A LaTex distribution is installed.
--    R distributions is installed.
+-    R distribution is installed.

+## Git Log

+You can find a git log of this project in the following URL: https://github.com/gmedina-mx/cs8631-datamngmt-ncl-final-assignment/commits/master